sarick-story/story-llm-influence-experiment/training_overview.md

 1. A heatmap of the lambda matrix itself.
 2. A plot showing the distribution of eigenvalues (sorted from largest to smallest).
-3. A plot showing the cumulative variance explained by the eigenvalues.

 **Interpreting the Results**: